 Remember social media is two-way

-First off, it’s important to think about your target audience before you think about what you want social media’s impact to be on your business.
+It’s clearly vital to think about your target audience before you think about what you want social media’s impact to be on your business.

 Think about the context in which your audience see social media content.
 Think about where and when you see social media content.

-Most social media content is consumed on mobile devices and in small snack-sized chunks.
+Most social media content is consumed on mobile devices ,and in small snack-sized chunks.

 A 30 second video, A few lines of text.
 An image.

-It’s consumed when people are waiting for the coffee to brew, sitting on the bus, in between meetings or on lunch breaks, watching TV and yes, even on the toilet.
+It’s consumed when people are waiting for the coffee to brew.
+Sitting on the bus.
+In between meetings or on lunch breaks.
+Watching TV.
+And yes, even on the toilet.

 It might exist on a screen for your brand.
 But for each person who sees it, real life is going on around them when they see it.